rug-compling/dact/cookbook/index.md

     //node[@rel="obj2" and %vorfeld%]

+## Fronted comparative phrases

+This example is taken from Leonoor van der Beek, Gosse Bouma, Gertjan van Noord.
+Een brede computationele grammatica voor het Nederlands.
+Nederlandse Taalkunde, jaargang 7, 2002-4.
+353--374.

+Comparatives are often combined with a complement, as in:

+> Lager dan ik dacht

+The complement of the comparative is assigned the relation "obcomp".
+If the comparative ends up in the vorfeld, its obcomp can be part of the vorfeld too, or it can be placed at the end of the sentence:

+> Belangrijker nog dan de ligging was de uitmuntende bescherming van de graaf van de Champagne .
+> Eerder staat een machine een half uur stil dan dure voorraden te produceren .

+In order to find cases of the second type (extraposition of comparative complements out of topic position), we used the following query:

+    //node[@cat="smain" and
+           node[
+                node[@rel="obcomp"]/%e% > ../node[@rel="hd"]/%b%
+                ]/%b% = %b%
+          ]

+Given the discussion of vorfeld in the previous section, the query can be improved to:

+    //node[ %vorfeld% and
+            node[@rel="obcomp" and
+                 %b% > ../../node[@rel="hd"]/%b%
+                 ]
+          ]

 ## Antecedents of co-indexed nodes

 Suppose we want to find all nouns which can be used as the direct object of the verb "drinken".